 Where Nutritious Meets Delicious

-When scanning the menu, here are certain items to look for that typically indicate more healthful options:
+When scanning the menu, there are certain items to look for that typically indicate more healthful options.
+They are as follows:

 Ceviche.
 The raw seafood cured with citrus juices is rich in protein and low in carbs, and typically one of the lower-calorie appetizers on the menu.